jonasbanurea/jelita-platform-microservices/layanan-alur-kerja/postman/TESTING_GUIDE.md

 **Validation Points**:
 - ✅ Status code 201
-- ✅ Draft status berubah menjadi `'perlu_revisi'`
+- ✅ Draft status changed to `'perlu_revisi'`
-- ✅ Record baru dibuat di tabel `revisi_draft`
+- ✅ New record created in `revisi_draft` table
-- ✅ Revisi status default `'pending'`
+- ✅ Revision status defaults to `'pending'`
-- ✅ `diminta_oleh` terisi dengan ID Pimpinan yang login
+- ✅ `diminta_oleh` filled with logged-in Pimpinan ID
-- ✅ Response mengembalikan **both** revisi record AND updated draft
+- ✅ Response returns **both** revision record AND updated draft

 **Business Logic**:
-1. Endpoint ini melakukan **2 operasi**:
+1. This endpoint performs **2 operations**:
-   - Update status draft → `'perlu_revisi'`
+   - Update draft status → `'perlu_revisi'`
-   - Create new record di tabel `revisi_draft`
+   - Create new record in `revisi_draft` table
-2. Admin akan melihat permintaan revisi dan memperbaiki draft
+2. Admin will see the revision request and improve the draft
-3. Setelah diperbaiki, Admin akan kirim ulang ke Pimpinan (loop ke Test 3)
+3. After improvement, Admin will send again to Pimpinan (loop to Test 3)

 ---